simping4jesus/lph/lph.md

 "Too late.
 Now I want drinks.
 You're buying.
 Joe's Pub."
 Joe's pub was right across the street from me.
 People would see me with that brute.
 I was about to send back an angry text, but my aching vagina had the last word.
 I sighed and put on some tight jeans to accentuate my ass, and a t-shirt.
 I grabbed a fistful of toilet paper and padded my panties.
 I went across the street and entered Joe's Pub to wait.
 I didn't need to wait long.
 Sean had to crouch and twist his torso to enter the pub.
 The ceilings had only about a 6ft clearance.
 So even when he got through the door he had to crouch until he made his way to the barstool next to me.
 He looked like the only adult in a room full of children.
 He sat down and the barstool creaked in protest.
 All eyes were looking at us.

-"Nice to see you Jennifer.
+"Nice to see you, Jennifer.
 I hope you're feeling better."

 "You too.
 Sorry for running out on you."
-I called the bartender over and ordered us a couple of drinks.
+I called the bartender over and ordered a couple of drinks.

 "So what did you want to talk to me about?"